Bobbinson/to-do-app/README.md

 - Backend: Python/Django
 - Frontend: React/Axios
 - Axios for communicating with the backend API.
+- Unit tests for back end and front end done.

 # To Implement:

-- Write some unit tests for frontend/backend.
 - Play around with Bootstrap features to make the UI more user-friendly.
 - Add some useful functionalities such as an UNDO feature.